Robert McCrum

-John Robert McCrum (born 7 July 1953) is an English writer and editor, holding senior editorial positions at Faber and Faber over seventeen years, followed by a long association with The Observer.
+John Robert McCrum (born 7 July 1953) is an English writer and editor who held senior editorial positions at Faber & Faber over seventeen years, followed by a long association with The Observer.

-Early life
+Early life and education

-The son of Michael William McCrum, a Cambridge educated ancient historian, McCrum was educated at Sherborne School, Corpus Christi College, Cambridge (MA(Cantab)), and the University of Pennsylvania as a Thouron Scholar.
+The son of Michael William McCrum, a Cambridge-educated ancient historian, Robert McCrum was born in Cambridge on 7 July 1953.
+He was educated at Sherborne School, Corpus Christi College, Cambridge (MA (Cantab)), and the University of Pennsylvania as a Thouron Scholar.

 Career

 McCrum was editorial director at Faber & Faber from 1979 to 1989 and editor-in-chief there from 1990 to 1996.
 He served as literary editor of The Observer for more than ten years.
 In May 2008 he was appointed associate editor of The Observer.

 McCrum is the co-author of The Story of English with William Cran and Robert MacNeil and wrote P. G. Wodehouse: A Life.
 McCrum's novel Suspicion was published in 1997.

-McCrum received an Honorary Doctorate from Heriot-Watt University in 2011.
+McCrum received an honorary doctorate from Heriot-Watt University in 2011.

 In August 2017, McCrum's Every Third Thought: On life, death and the endgame was published, taking its title from Shakespeare's play The Tempest.
 The book was adapted and broadcast as BBC Radio 4's Book of the Week the following month.

 Personal life

-In 1995, McCrum suffered a massive stroke.
+In July 1995, McCrum suffered a massive stroke.
 The devastating experience and his recovery is chronicled in My Year Off: Recovering Life After a Stroke.
-He had been married to Sarah Lyall, an American journalist, for only two months and the book includes diary entries made by his wife.
+He had been married to Sarah Lyall, an American journalist, for only two months, and the book includes diary entries made by his wife.
 He also became a patron of the UK charity Different Strokes, which provides information and support for younger stroke survivors.

-Sarah Lyall, who writes for The New York Times, lived in London from 1995 to 2013 and was the newspaper's London correspondent.
+Lyall, who writes for The New York Times, lived in London from 1995 to 2013 and was the newspaper's London correspondent.
 She returned to New York with the couple's daughters in 2013; Lyall and McCrum later divorced.

 McCrum describes himself as "a confused non-believer".